The Works of Marie de France

 10 Things about Nicholaa de la Haye that you may not know…

 1. Nicholaa had both English and Norman ancestry.
-Unlike many Normans, Nicholaa could trace her Lincolnshire roots, through her paternal grandmother, to before the Norman Conquest; her grandmother’s grandfather was Colswein of Lincoln, an Englishman who had found favour with William the Conqueror in the years after the Conquest.
+Unlike many Normans, Nicholaa could trace her Lincolnshire roots, through her paternal grandmother, Muriel, to before the Norman Conquest; her grandmother’s grandfather was Colswein of Lincoln, an Englishman who had found favour with William the Conqueror in the years after the Conquest.
 Nicholaa’s father was Richard de la Haye, whose family originated from La Haye-du-Puits in Normandy, and was distantly related, through marriage, to William the Conqueror.
 Nicholaa’s mother was Matilda de Vernon, a niece of Baldwin de Redvers, Earl of Devon, the first magnate to rebel against King Stephen when he stole the throne from Empress Matilda.

 2. Nicholaa was hereditary constable of Lincoln Castle.
 Just like her father and grandfather before her, Nicholaa held Lincoln Castle for the king.
 A charter dated between 1155 and 1158, issued by Henry II, confirmed the succession of Richard de la Haye to his father in all of his father’s lands in Lincolnshire, including the constableship of Lincoln Castle.